kowainik/tomland/README.md

    represented as array of tables in TOML.
 If you have lists of primitive types like `Int`, `Bool`, `Double`, `Text` or time types, that you can use `Toml.arrayOf` and parse arrays of values.
+5. If you have sets of custom data types, use `Toml.set` or `Toml.HashSet`.
+Such sets are represented as array of tables in TOML.
-5. `tomland` separates conversion between Haskell types and TOML values from matching values by keys.
+6. `tomland` separates conversion between Haskell types and TOML values from matching values by keys.
 Converters between types and values have type `TomlBiMap` and are named with capital letter started with underscore.
 Main type for TOML codecs is called `TomlCodec`.
 To lift `TomlBiMap` to